Open from September 16, 2019

 Please find a link here to a webinar regarding the Protocol that was presented on September 16, 2019.
 A link to the audio only version may be found here and you may download the slides to the presentation here.

-**IMPORTANT UPDATE on the ISDA 2019 NTCE Protocol:** This protocol is now closed as of 12 pm, New York time, on Friday, November 8, 2019, and per the terms of the amended protocol agreement you are no longer able to submit an adherence letter for this protocol.
-ISDA has determined that nine Reference Banks have adhered to the Protocol as at 5pm New York time on Friday, November 8, 2019, and therefore the Protocol Effectiveness Condition is satisfied.
+**IMPORTANT UPDATE on the ISDA 2019 NTCE Protocol:** This protocol originally closed as of 12 pm, New York time, on Friday, November 8, 2019.
+ISDA determined that nine Reference Banks have adhered to the Protocol as at 5pm New York time on Friday, November 8, 2019, and therefore the Protocol Effectiveness Condition is satisfied.
+Please note that the Implementation Date has been extended to January 27, 2020.

 ISDA 2019 NTCE Protocol